xrarch/books/documents/a4xmanual/chapbooting.typ

 #import "@preview/tablex:0.0.6": tablex, cellx, colspanx, rowspanx

+#box([
 = Booting

-This section describes the boot protocol used by the A4X firmware.
-The old A3X boot protocol is also supported via an embedded A3X firmware which is chain-loaded when a legacy operating system is selected, but will not be documented.
+This section describes the boot protocol used by the *A4X* firmware.
+The old A3X boot protocol is also supported via an embedded A3X firmware which is chain-loaded when a legacy operating system is selected, but will not be documented here.

-Note that all of the client-facing structures and services described here (in general, everything prefixed with `Fw`) can be found in the `Headers/a4xClient.hjk` header file located in the `a4x` source tree, which should be included in order to access them.
+Note that all of the client-facing structures and services described here (in general, everything prefixed with `Fw`) can be found in the `Headers/a4xClient.hjk` header file, which should be included in order to access them from programs written in Jackal.

 A partition is bootable if it contains a valid OS record at an offset of 1 sector from the partition base (bytes 512-1023 within the partition).
 The OS record sector has the following layout: